Erica Weiss

 Research:

-I am a senior lecturer in the Department of Sociology and Anthropology at Tel Aviv University.
+I am a professor in the Department of Sociology and Anthropology at Tel Aviv University.